NGSEP/NGSEPcore/README.txt

 OPTIONS:
-	-o DIRECTORY	: Directory where the output fastq files will be saved -t STRING	: If this sequence is found within a read, the read will be trimmed up to the start of this sequence. useful to remove adapter contamination
+	-o DIRECTORY	: Directory where the output fastq files will be saved -t STRING	: Sequences to trim separated by comma.
+If any of the given sequences is found within a read, the read will be trimmed up to the start of the sequence.
 	-u		: Output uncompressed files
         -a		: Activate demultiplexing with dual barcoding.
 	-d FILE		: Tab-delimited file storing physical locations of the